siddheshrm/CDAC-BLRDec22/README.md

 ### DevOps Automation Tools:
 After the Development is complete, the ops teams need resources or tools to build, test, integrate and deploy the Application.
 For these things, we dont need the Developer team support.
 These works can be done by Non-Developer community but with little or fair amount of knowledge on the technology. <br>
 Many a time, these tasks are routine in nature and we dont a real time resource to monitor it.
 We have tools to do the job.
-    - Deployment tools: Jenkins
+Deployment tools: Jenkins
-    - Logging Tools: Log4J and Splunk
+Logging Tools: Log4J and Splunk
-    - Containers: Dockers
+Containers: Dockers
-    - Containerization Tools: Kubernetes
+Containerization Tools: Kubernetes
-    - Testing Tools: Selenium and Chai
+Testing Tools: Selenium and Chai
 -------------------------------------Day 2---------------------------------------
-# Docker
 # Docker
 It is a centralized platform for packaging, deploying and running the Applications.
 The Application that U developed can be placed in a closed Environment with all the required infrastructure to make UR Application called as Containers.
 The Container can be shared to all the Customers and even placed in Cloud.
 The Customers will use the Containers as their place of work and start using it.